 If you operate in both excepted intrastate commerce and non-excepted intrastate commerce, you must choose non-excepted intrastate commerce.

-1.2.3 - Self-Certification Statements
+1.2.3 Self-Certification Statements

 When completing an application for your CDL, you will be required to check the box next to the statement that describes your status.
-The actual statements on your application may vary from those shown below:
+Based on the information above, choose from: